Shawn Marion: Dallas Mavericks (2009–2014)

 On July 9, 2009, Marion was acquired by the Dallas Mavericks in a sign-and-trade deal with the Raptors, with Marion receiving a five-year contract worth an estimated $39 million.
 Marion was a steady performer for the Mavericks during the 2009–10 season, but he was not a primary option.
-He was not set up for a lot of opportunities offensively and his average of 12 points per game was the lowest since his rookie season.
+His average of 12 points per game was the lowest since his rookie season.
 He also averaged a career-low 6.4 rebounds per game.

 Having been a starter his whole career, Marion was relegated to a bench role for the 2010–11 season, with Caron Butler taking over the starting small forward position.
 However, Butler sustained a season-ending injury on January 1, 2011, and by the end of the season, Marion was starting again.
 Marion was the Mavericks' starting small forward throughout their playoff run, a run that resulted in a trip to the NBA Finals.
 In Game 5 of the Western Conference Finals against the Oklahoma City Thunder, Marion scored 26 points.
 In the NBA Finals, Marion helped the Mavericks defeat the Miami Heat in six games to win their maiden NBA championship.
 Marion averaged 13.7 points, 6.3 rebounds and 2.3 assists during the six games, with his best effort coming in Game 2 when he had 20 points.
 During the season, Marion joined Hakeem Olajuwon, Karl Malone, Kevin Garnett and Julius Erving as the only players with 1,500 steals and 1,000 blocks.